oroinc/documentation/commerce/admin_guide/entities/entity_fields_advanced_properties.rst

 3. In the **Other** section, provide the following information:

    .. image:: ../img/entity_management/entity_field_other.png
+      :alt: The general settings of the other section available when creating a new entity field

    * **Available in Email Templates** --- If this option is set to *Yes*, values of the field can be used for creating email patterns.
    * **Contact Information** --- Possible values are: